 - Any copies you have of recent and relevant reports.

-Note: By requesting an EHC assessment you are giving your permission for professionals to be contacted and asked to report.
+Note: By requesting an EHC assessment you are giving your permission for professionals to be contacted and asked to provide advice.

 We will be in touch following your request:-

 Following a request for an EHC needs assessment, or the child or young person having otherwise been brought to its attention, the local authority must determine whether an EHC needs assessment is necessary.
 The local authority must make a decision and communicate the decision to the child’s parent or to the young person within 6 weeks of receiving the request.